cyberdeckcipher/cyberdeckcipher/README.md

 </div>
 <div>
   <p>
-       I'm a game dev currently working with fullstack dotnet things and javascript things too :)
+       I'm a game dev currently working with Salesforce.
+But with fullstack dotnet and javascript things too :)
       <br>This is my personal github.
   </p>
 </div>